Flickerdeck

 How many cards are in the Auka Tarot Deck?

-The Auka Tarot Deck is a full 78-card tarot deck, following the traditional structure of Major and Minor Arcana, but reinterpreted through the lens of Slavic folk tradition and a magical forest theme.
+The Auka Tarot Deck is a full 78-card deck, adhering to the standard structure of Major and Minor Arcana found in traditional tarot systems.

 Does the Auka Tarot Deck come with a guidebook?

-Yes, each copy of the Auka Tarot Deck includes a booklet.
-This booklet is expected to provide explanations and context for the cards, aligning with the deck's unique Slavic folklore theme.
+Yes, the Auka Tarot Deck includes a booklet.
+This booklet is expected to provide interpretations and insights specific to the deck's Slavic theme and unique imagery, aiding readers in their understanding and use of the cards.

-What is the main theme of the Auka Tarot Deck?
+What is the art style of the Auka Tarot Deck?

 Campaign Stats